BaderLab/GenomeClinic-PGX/README.md

 ## MongoDB installation and setup

 MongoDB is a noSQL database with built in js support.
-The application requires a local mongodb server to be running. to install mongo you can download the binaries from[here](http://www.mongodb.org/downloads) for all platforms and distributions.
+Our web application requires a local mongodb server to be running.
+To install mongo you can download the binaries from [here](http://www.mongodb.org/downloads) for all platforms and distributions.

 Once installed you will need to run the mongo server prior to running the main server. you first need to create a data director and then type the following to start the server listening on port 27017